 - A number Penalty points on your driving licence, which may result in the totting up of 12 points

-- A driving driving ban for up to 56 days, at the discretion of the magistrate
+- Possibly a driving driving ban for up to 56 days, at the discretion of the magistrate

 - Your licence being taken away if you are a new driver and the need to retake your driving test